Milhiem: Origin

 Miriems claim to originate from a cave which they refer to as Khur.
 According to their folklore and myths, their ancestor LUPHO, born of Miriem, went out from Khul with his followers after killing the serpent Gulhiemnu, and Tiger keeper and guardian of the cave opening.
-Lupho Bepa-customary family friend, Shongthu and the Priest Zahong were all members of the group that came out from Khul.
+Lupho Bepa-customary family friend, Shongthu and the Priest Zahong (Zahang) were all members of the group that came out from Khul.
 In the days of yore, the Chief used to take up the role of a priest as well.
-Miriem is the ancestor of the Lupho while Zahong, the priest, is the ancestor of Neitham, Lupheng, Misau, Leivon, Lhanghal.
-The Head of the Neitham clan Pu Suanga of Napphou was said to have buried his molar tooth stating he was born of Pu Zahong.
-In the book "Chongza genealogy" of the Mangtes, their family priest/Thempu Thangjakhup Misao too, claim that the Misao-Lhanghal-Lupheng-Leivon belongs to the Zahong lineage.
-Among the Thadou-Kuki speaking group of people, the Misao, Lupheng, Lupho are look upon as priest/thempu clan (Pu T. Misao).
-On 11 June 2019, a meeting was held in Pu Haojakhup's residence in New Lambulane which was graced by both members from Hangmi Phungpi Union(HPU) and Vaiphei Peoples' Council (VPC) wherein their relationship of being borned from the same ancestor Pu Zahong was reiterated.
-Some Miriem are amongst Hmars, Lamkangs, Koms and Nagas as well.As is the way of their ancestor Lupho never offer Sating- token offer to elder clan to no one.
+Miriem is the ancestor of the Lupho but Zahong/Zahang is the ancestor of Suantak, Ngoilu, Neitham, Lupheng, Misau, Leivon.
+In the book "Chongza genealogy" of the Mangtes, their family priest/Thempu Thangjakhup Misao too, claim that the Misao-Lupheng-Leivon belongs to the Zahong Lineage.
+Some Miriem are amongst Hmars, Lamkangs, Koms and Nagas as well.
+As is the way of their ancestor Lupho never offer Sating token offer to elder clan to no one.
+Lupho is named after Ngoilu, his grandfather.
 Shongthu is the ancestor of the Munhau, Doungel, Samte, Hangsing, Chongloi, Haokip, Kipgen, Guite (Hauzel, Dousel, Gui Mang, Kul Gen, Kullai) and Thadou (Sitlhou, Singsit, Singson) clans.
 Zahong is the ancestor of Suantak/Thuantak family that comprises Sihsing (Sailo), Thaute, Khiangte and Ralte clans.
 The three above ancestors represent separate and distinct genealogies.